Get metrics from your Windows applications/servers with Windows Management Instrumentation (WMI) in real time to

 link source property contains the link value

 target class is the class to link to

 link target class property is the target class property to link to

 target property contains the value to tag with

 SELECT 'target property' FROM 'target class' WHERE 'link target class property' = 'link source property'

 See metadata.csv for a list of metrics provided by this integration.

-The WMI check does not include any event at this time.
+The WMI check does not include any events at this time.

-The WMI check does not include any service check at this time.
+The WMI check does not include any service checks at this time.